-The vehicle will be a 4x4 - Toyota Land Cruiser, Mitsubishi Montero or similar.
+The vehicle will be a 4x4 - Toyota Land Cruiser, Hilux or similar.
 The rental supply conditions in Europe often changes and 4x4 rental is very difficult to source.
-The cars will not all be of similar age or makes.
+The cars may not all be of similar age or brand.
 What is available will be on a "first come, first served" basis.